NEWCOMER or FIRST TIME HERE?

 If you consider Holy Trinity your church home in Chicago, we invite you to register so that we know of your presence and can add you to our email list.

-Membership at Holy Trinity
+Welcoming Newcomers at Holy Trinity

 Life Together is a communal process of spiritual growth and renewal.